CS2103AUG2016-T17-C1/addressbook-level4/docs/DeveloperGuide.md

 > This application is cloud-based, and its basic version is free.
 Extra features, however, are available in a paid version.
 Interestingly, Wunderlist is not able to save entries as PDF or HTML files.
 The number of subtasks is also limited in the basic version.
 Wunderlists's popularity stands as a testimony to its many users.
 Overall, this is quite a good application for Jim, as it includes keyboard shortcuts for accessing the various commands.

 ##### Evernote
 > Evernote is a flexible application with a basic version for free and extra features implemented to various degrees through payed versions.
-There is also on upload limit based on this.
+There is also an upload limit based on this.
 Evernote has its own set of shortcuts, which thus makes it a good choice for a user such as Jim.

 ##### Notes (iOS)
 > The main advantage of Notes is that it is free; however, it is OS-dependent and works in a simple, albeit straightforward manner.
 In the case of Jim, he might or might not use iOS, so a more flexible app would be better.